Gorditas de Chicharrón (Authentic Mexican Gorditas Recipe)

 Welcome back to The Half Jalapeño’s Street Food & Antojitos series!
-We’re keeping the masa train rolling with a snack that’s chunkier, crispier, and bursting with flavor: Gorditas de Chicharrón.
-If you’ve ever bitten into one of these golden masa pockets and had hot porky goodness spill out onto your fingertips, you already know—gorditas are street food royalty.
+We’re keeping the masa train rolling with a snack that’s chunkier, crispier, and bursting with flavor: gorditas de chicharrón.
+If you’ve ever bitten into one of these golden masa pockets and had that hot, savory filling spill out onto your fingertips, you already know — gorditas are street food royalty.

 A Crunchy Classic with Serious Roots